JorgeRinaldi1995/laravel-app/README.md

  > This is a working in progress project, i will update this with more functionalities

 This project was inspired by a selection process in which I participated.
-The goal of this project is to show my Laravel, PHP, Cloud and Backend knowledge.
+The goal of this project is to show my Laravel, PHP, Cloud and FullStack knowledge.

 ## Project details